-Staff involved in Director of Finance Chief Finance OfficerChief

-Development (job titles): Finance Officer

-Senior Financial Accountant
+Chief Finance Officer Senior Financial Accountant Trust Secretary

-Trust Secretary

-Document author/owner: Chief Executive
+Chief Executive

-Directorate: Chief Executive
+Chief Executive

-Department: Chief Executive Office
+Chief Executive Office

-For use by: All Staff
+All Staff

-Review due: 01/ 2019 2020
+01/2020

 This is a controlled document.
 Whilst this document may be printed, the electronic version maintained on the Trust's Intranet is the controlled copy.
 Any printed copies of this document are not controlled. ©Royal Papworth Hospital NHS Foundation Trust.
 Not to be reproduced without written permission.